alabiibrahim/Automated-Business-Tracker/README.md

 ## Images

-Revenue Tab: This tracks date, contractor, load description, amount, payment method, and notes.
+**Revenue Tab:** This tracks date, contractor, load description, amount, payment method, and notes.
 Payment method is a dropdown (Check, ACH, Wire, Cash, etc.).
 Rows are pre-formatted down to row 200 so you just type and go.

 ![image](image/001.PNG)

-Expenses Tab: This also tracks date, category, vendor, amount, receipt number, and notes.
+**Expenses Tab:** This also tracks date, category, vendor, amount, receipt number, and notes.
 Expense Category is a dropdown with 14 preset options (Fuel, Truck Payment, Insurance, Maintenance, Repairs, Permits, Tolls, Tires, and more) so entries stay consistent.

 ![image](image/002.PNG)

-📊 Monthly Summary Tab: It auto-calculates everything the moment a row is added to the other tabs.
+**Monthly Summary Tab:** It auto-calculates everything the moment a row is added to the other tabs.
 Shows Total Revenue, Total Expenses, and Net Profit for each month, plus a breakdown by Fuel, Truck Payment, Insurance, Maintenance/Repairs, and Other.
 There's an Annual Total row at the bottom.

 ![image](image/003.PNG)